lusentis/dawson-docs-preview/README.md

 - either `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`
 - or `AWS_PROFILE` (with `AWS_REGION` if you're not using the profile's default region)

-> **These credentials will be only used by dawson to create the CloudFormation Stack and to call sts.AssumeRole when using the *Development Server*.
+> **These credentials will be only used by dawson to create/update the CloudFormation Stack and to call sts.AssumeRole when using the *Development Server*.
 None of your app code will run with these credentials.**

 ### short version
 Create an IAM user with `AdministratorAccess` permissions (be sure to create an Access Key), then create a profile with the given credentials (or export them as `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`).